purcellconsult/Cracking-Python-Bootcamp/coding projects/readme.md

 Using it won’t make the exercise interesting!
 Also, don’t use the builtin max, min, or sorted functions from the [python library](https://docs.python.org/3/library/functions.html).

+## Project #8:  Unit Testing Lab

+The goal of this project is simple, to get you comfortable with writing unit tests in python.
+There’s many different options for crafting tests in python such as unittest, pytest, pylint, nose, and doctest.
+However, in this project we’ll simply use the built in unittest module in python.
+Below are the details of the project.
+Write unit tests for the various builtin functions in python:

+    • abs()
+    • bin()
+    • bool()
+    • callable()
+    • chr()
+    • dict()
+    • divmod()
+    • enumerate()
+    • float()
+    • format()
+    • hex()
+    • int()
+    • len()
+    • list()
+    • max()
+    • min()
+    • next()
+    • oct()
+    • sorted()
+    • sum()

+Make sure to use at least 10 of the assert methods from the unittest module:https://docs.python.org/3/library/unittest.html#unittest.TestCase.debug